santhosh-tekuri/notes/linux/grep.md

 `-i` ignore case while searching
 `-v` invert match i.e. show lines that do not contain the pattern
 `-n` show line numbers
 `-c` show only count of matched lines

+`-r` recursively search subdirectories
+`-l` print file names that include pattern
+`-L` print file names that do not include pattern

 ---